OPEC, oil companies clash at Davos over price collapse

 Total is set to cut capital spending by 10 percent this year from 2014's $26 billion, reducing investments in the North Sea and U.S. shale production, he added.

-Total joins a raft of international oil companies, including BP (BP.L) and ConocoPhillips (COP.N), that have slashed 2015 budgets due to lower prices.
+Total joins a raft of international oil companies, including BP and ConocoPhillips, that have slashed 2015 budgets due to lower prices.

 (Writing by Ron Bousso; Editing by Michael Urquhart)